 Call your dentist to schedule an appointment if you have a damaged tooth or crown.
 Your dentist may discuss the option for your tooth repair during the initial appointment.
 You may need a broken tooth repair and a dental crown to remedy the problem.
 Most people get a crown after a root canal treatment to strengthen the tooth.
 A severely broken tooth can become a dental emergency.
 Your gums can become affected if you have an injury, for example.
 The risk of losing your tooth rises if you do not get proper medical treatment.
-Infections can also begin if bacteria gets into your tooth after you break a crown.
-Your dentist may recommend a crown if you have a decay, infection, or a cracked tooth.
+Infections can also begin if bacteria get into your tooth after you break a crown.
+Your dentist may recommend a crown if you have decay, infection, or a cracked tooth.

 How does emergency dentistry work?

 Ask your dentist about the emergency protocol.
 You may need to call the office and come in for a walk-in appointment during business hours.
 If your emergency happens after office hours, your dentist may meet you at the office for a special appointment.
 Some offices have several dentists that rotate as the on-call emergency dentist for after-hours issues.
 An emergency dentist can perform extensive procedures, if necessary.
-They may also stabilize you until you can schedule an appointment with your regular dentist Houston.
+They may also stabilize you until you can schedule an appointment with your regular dentist.

 Evaluating a Dentist that Fixes Broken Teeth

-It is important to research a dentist before you make a first appointment.
+It is important to research a dentist Houston before you make the first appointment.
 You can learn a lot about a doctor by reading through their business website.
 Find out about their education, experience, and office procedures.
 You can look online for patient reviews to find out more about the quality of service.
 Friends and family may have recommendations for quality dental care, as well.